 All organ donors must be tested in line with testing requirements laid down by the order of minister.

-Testing of donor and (when appropriate) recipients shall be performed by the designated reference laboratory that fulfil specific requirements laid down by the order/governmental decree, and has been granted specific permission for donor testing.
+Testing of donor and (when appropriate) recipients shall be performed only in the laboratory with the relevant granted the right and which is under the relevant quality control – performed by the institution with the International Accreditation.
+Relevant Immunogenetic testing of the recipient and donor who already are on the National Expectancy List, should be done only in the laboratory that meets not only the standards set by this Law, but also, European Immunogenetic Standards (European Federation for Immunogenetics) and is accredited by the mentioned organization - for the performing of specific investigations and analysis for the purpose of the transplantation.
 Article 45.
 Donor and Organ Characterization

 Prior to organ procurement a thorough assessment of donor and organ characteristic must be performed and timely communicated, as laid down by the order of minister.